guolipin/COVID-19_information_retrevial/README.md

 |19/04/23|[version2](https://github.com/guolipin/search_engine/blob/main/search_engine_v2.ipynb)|75%🚀|
 |22/03/23|[version1](https://github.com/guolipin/search_engine/blob/main/search_engine_v1.ipynb)|15.8%|

+### Requirements
+* To run code successfully, you need to download data from Kaggle (20G) and sample it.
+I recommend you to use my dataset, which is randomly sample from original dataset.
+* To run code efficiently, you can use saved csv file or json file in the same file, which will save 1-2 hours for you to process the data.

 ### Reference
 [1] Jurafsky D & Martin JH 2020, Speech and Language Processing, 3rd ed., Stanford University, California, <https://web.stanford.edu/~jurafsky/slp3/>